Who Can Apply (Strata Disputes)

 Who can act on behalf of a strata corporation?

-A strata corporation can apply for dispute resolution at the CRT.
+A strata corporation can apply for CRT dispute resolution.
 It must act through an authorized member of the strata council.

 Why can’t an occupant apply for dispute resolution at the CRT?